forestgrape/coronavirus/diagnosis_and_viral_load.md

 ### Notes
-* The validity of saliva and most other specimens can be validated by detecting the RNaseP enzyme.
+* The validity of saliva and most other specimens can be validated by detecting the RNaseP enzyme (enzyme made from RNA and proteins which degrades extracellular RNA).
 RNaseP is only contained in correctly taken specimens since: RNaseP is an enzyme which is mostly consisting of RNA and some proteins.
 RNaseP is released from the cells to extracellular fluids such as mucus, blood or saliva.
 Its RNA parts can be amplified & detected by PCR.
 * Saliva tests can be tricked by increasing the saliva flow ([Dawes](#summary-dawes)).

   > One reason more to relax the often overly strict [quarantine and isolation rules](./controlling.md#covid-19-cases-and-quarantine).
 Across the world the [detection rate](./covid19.md#comparing-case-and-infection-fatality) is often below 10%.
 So 90% aren't sure or even don't know whether they are infected.
-With a positive test most are likely careful (even without requirements).
+With a positive test, most are likely careful (even without requirements).

-  Detecting cheating may require new methods.
-Detection of members of the oral flora is an option since, as coronaviruses, most bacteria and viruses peak after sleep ([Carlson-Jones](#summary-carlson-jones)).
+  To determine useful sampling/cheating an option is: Detection of members of the oral flora, since not only coronaviruses but also most other bacteria and viruses peak after sleep ([Carlson-Jones](#summary-carlson-jones)).
 RNaseP likely does not help: Saliva is essentially ultra-filtrated blood enriched with some enzymes and electrolytes and is secreted from cells in the different salivary glands ([Dawes](#summary-dawes)).
 Since RNaseP is both in the blood and in the secretory cells, RNaseP does not decrease much on an increased flow rate [to check].

 ## Summarized References